 Difficulty level: intermediate

 Back in the FR days, we used to use a function called “Same As”.
 This was similar to an Excel cell reference formula.
 It was used often in column headers, and report developers would use the “Same As” function to repeat the same member across multiple columns.
 This function was deprecated in Narrative Reporting reports and replaced with a new feature called “Saved Selections”.
 Saved Selections are not exactly the same.
 I like to think of them as more like variables for reports, except that they can be combined with other member assignment features.
-They can also be used across multiple reports and report grids.
-In that way, they are more versatile than the old Same As function.

 Use cases would include special member selections, like those tied to a user prompt, or a member set that is commonly used (like months of a year, etc.).
 I’m sure there are more that I’m not thinking of.